ibm-cloud-docs/bare-metal/how-do-i-check-health-my-3ware-raid-array.md

 # Checking the health of your 3ware RAID array
 {: #bm-check-health-3ware-raid}

-With 3ware, you can use a browser interface.
+With 3ware&reg;, you can use a browser interface.
 However, unless you access the interface locally, it can be a security risk.
 Use the command-line interface instead.

-You can download the 3ware CLI utilities from the [IBM Cloud CLI Plug-in Repository ](https://plugins.cloud.ibm.com/ui/repository.html#cf-plugins).
-For more information about the CLI utility, see [VPN CLI Plug-in for cf CLI](/docs/cli?topic=cli-ibmcloud-admincli).
+You can download the 3ware&reg; CLI utilities from the [IBM Cloud CLI plug-in repository ](https://plugins.cloud.ibm.com/ui/repository.html#cf-plugins).
+For more information about the CLI utility, see [VPN CLI plug-in for cf CLI](/docs/cli?topic=cli-ibmcloud-admincli).

-**Quick command reference for 3ware CLI tools**
+**Quick command reference for 3ware&reg; CLI tools**

 These devices must be followed by a number that identifies which devices are being queried.